open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The `Tracer` is responsible for tracking the currently active `Span`, and exposes methods for creating and activating new `Span`s.
-The `Tracer` is configured with `Propagator`s which support transferring span context across process boundaries, and `Exporter`s and `SpanProcessor`s which control how spans are exported to APMs and Z pages.
+The `Tracer` is configured with `Propagator`s which support transferring span context across process boundaries, `Exporter`s responsible for exporting span data to APMs and Z pages, and `SpanProcessor`s which affect how spans are exported and allow end users to extend the export pipeline with custom behavior.

 `Tracer`s are generally expected to be used as singletons.
 Implementations SHOULD provide a single global default `Tracer`.